PyO3/pyo3/guide/src/conversions/traits.md

 }
 ```

+Additionally `IntoPyObject` can be derived for a reference to a struct or enum using the
+`IntoPyObjectRef` derive macro.
+All the same rules from above apply as well.

 #### manual implementation

 If the derive macro is not suitable for your use case, `IntoPyObject` can be implemented manually as